sansajn/test/cmake/cppcheck/readme.md

 commands.

-Cppcheck complains should be part of the build output, like this
+*CppCheck* complains should be part of the build output, like this

 ```console
 $ cmake --build build-cppcheck